Harshabh1298/Data-Analytics/README.md

 These tables can be used to get different results.

 ### Step 3
 Use the desired results, for visualization in Tableau, Power BI or too of your choice.
+Following link represents the visualization: https://public.tableau.com/app/profile/harshabh.gupta/viz/COVID-19AnalysisTillOct22021/Dashboard1